 The published image size for the cover page logo is 578x578 pixels and for the pitch is 300x300 pixels.
 Your logo image may be cropped in the thumbnails for display, but it will be published at these actual sizes in the plan and pitch.

-If you have a logo image that is not square, the image will be scaled to fit into these dimensions, with white space added to fill in the square shape.
-If you are running into issues with scaling, you might have better results if you resize the image to be closer to these dimensions before uploading to LivePlan.
+If you have a logo image that is not square, the image will be scaled to fit into these dimensions, with white space added to fill the square shape.
+If you are running into issues with scaling, you might have better results if you resize the image to be closer to these dimensions before uploading it to LivePlan.

 If your image is strongly horizontal or vertical in format, you can also export your plan to Word and add the logo to the cover page from within Word, where it won't be locked to a square format.